almeidaxan/bfast-explorer/md/tutorial.md

 ![md](./images/tutorial-14.jpg)

-That's it!

-If you encounter any bugs, please send a message to almeida.xan@gmail.com, or create an issue on the GitHub page.
+That's all for now.
+Thank you for taking your time to read this guide.